-American Endurance Ride Conference Annual Convention Set for February 20-21 in Kentucky
+American Endurance Ride Conference to Kick-Off in Reno

 AUTHOR/ADMINISTRATOR: By Troy Smith

-Highlights of AERC's convention will include a trade show featuring vendors from across the country.
-Regional awards will be presented at an evening reception on February 20, and the convention will culminate with AERC's national awards the evening of February 21.
+Leading experts in equine health care and endurance-related fields will be featured at several seminar sessions as part of the convention’s “Riding With Education” theme.
+Other highlights of AERC's convention will include a trade show featuring vendors from across the country.
+Regional awards will be presented at an evening reception on February 29, and the convention will culminate with AERC's national awards the evening of March 1.

-The trade show will be located in the Galt House’s exhibit hall from 8:00 a.m. to 6:00 p.m. on Friday and 8:00 a.m. to 5:00 p.m. on Saturday.
-Vendors will display a variety of products for long-distance riders—everything from saddles to jewelry to horse trailers.
-One feature of interest to local riders is the popular Tack Swap; attendees are welcome to bring their used tack to sell at the show.
+The trade show will be located in the Reno Events Center from 8 a.m. to 6 p.m. on Friday and 8 a.m. to 5 p.m. on Saturday.
+Vendors at the free trade show will display a variety of products for long-distance riders—everything from saddles to jewelry to horse trailers.

-Veterinarians can take part in the seven-credit Continuing Education Program on Thursday, February 19, from 7:30 a.m. to 4:30 p.m. at the Galt House.
+Veterinarians can take part in the seven-credit continuing education program on Thursday, February 28 from 7:30 a.m. to 4:30 p.m. at the convention.